 Our technology platform has been designed for reliability, speed, scalability and flexibility and is administered by our in-house technology department.
-We have access to a network of approximately 3,200 self-owned and leased servers across China mainland, Hong Kong and North America with power supply and power generator backup.
-We have developed our server operations based on Linux and other open source softwares, which has allowed us to lower software related investment and enhance our network reliability.
+We have access to a network of approximately 4,000 self-owned and leased servers across China mainland, Hong Kong and North America with power supply and power generator backup.
+We have developed our server operations based on Linux and other open source software, which has allowed us to lower software related investment and enhance our network reliability.

 Content Management Technology.
 We have internally developed a leading new media content management system, which fully integrates our ifeng.com, video and mobile channels.
-The strength of our content management system is evidenced by our cooperation with Dayang Development Technology, Inc. China's largest manufacturer of TV broadcasting technology, which we entered into in August 2010 to sell new media content management solutions for provincial and local TV stations in China.
 We have also developed a new consolidated system, CMPP (Content Management Programmable Platform), for content management and delivery, which focuses on HTML5 and mobile applications.